alvr-org/ALVR/wiki/How-ALVR-works.md

 ### Discovery

 Usually the first step to establish a connection is discovery.
-When the server discovers a client it shows it in the "New clients" section in the Connection tab.
+When the server discovers a client it shows it in the "New devices" section in the Devices tab.
 The user can then trust the client and the connection is established.

 ALVR uses a UDP socket at 9943 for discovery.
 The client broadcasts a packet and waits for the driver to respond.
 It's the client that broadcasts and it's the driver that then asks for a connection: this is because of the balance in responsibility of the two peers.
 The client becomes the portal though a PC, that can contain sensitive data.
 For this reason the server has to trust the client before initiating the connection.